Where does the money come from?

 When will computers be replaced?

-OIT will replace eligible* University-owned computers and standard software every three to four years depending on funding levels.
+OIT will replace eligible* University-owned computers and standard software every four to five years depending on funding levels.
 This will ensure that minimum standards are met for all machines at the University.
 It will also ensure more effective network operations, and provide a higher level of support for the University community.
 While replenishment and allocation decisions are initiated based on the age of existing technology, the needs of the individual, placed within the broader context of overall faculty and staff needs and available funds are also considered.

 All University-owned computers are inventoried and licensed software is installed prior to deployment.
 This allows us to determine when equipment was purchased, what funding source was used, what software is licensed on the machine, etc.